Ericsson/specpress/README.md

 The markdown-to-HTML/DOCX conversion goes beyond regular markdown rendering.
 The intention is to produce styles in the output documents which markdown does not support out of the box.
 At the same time, we want to be able to use regular markdown in the source files so that the markdown documents render well also without these tools (e.g. in the Gitlab web-view).
 The following special adaptations are performed by SpecPress:

-- **Cover page** support: an HTML template with {{placeholder}} substitution from a JSON data file, rendered as the first page(s) in both HTML and DOCX exports.
-- A paragraph containing **{TableOfContent(N-M)}** generates a clickable table of contents covering heading levels N through M in both HTML and DOCX.
 - Semi-automated **section numbering** based on leading numbers in folder- and file names.
 See [Section Numbering](#section-numbering) for a detailed description.
 - A level-1 heading starting with "**Annex**" is treated as an Annex heading with a line break after the first colon (Heading8 style in DOCX).
 - An unordered **bullet list** in markdown is converted into a Bx-Style list in HTML and DOCX.
 I.e., it is assumed that the first "word" in the bullet text is the "bullet character".
 The script extracts those one or more first characters and declares them accordingly in the corresponding "\<li\>" statements in the generated HTML.
 Furthermore, the CSS for the corresponding _li_/_ul_ styles is adjusted so that bullet lists are indented properly.
 This scheme allows using various bullets styles (e.g. -, 1>, 2>, [1], [2], ...) as it used to be done with the traditional B1, B2, B3... styles in DOCX.